greenCircuit/journal/journal/readme.md

 #### env variables
 # db, not required will default to sqlite if postgress not available
-- db_host
+- DB_HOST
-- db_port
+- DB_PORT
-- db_name
+- DB_NAME
-- db_user
+- DB_USER
-- sql_token
+- DB_PASS
 # show pictures
-- show_pictures:  set to "True" is want it
+- SHOW_PICTURES:  set to "True" is want it
-- pictures_config:  .json files that will use to display picures
+- PICTURES_CONFIG:  .json files that will use to display picures
 # urls
+- ADMIN_PATH
-- admin_path
+- APP_TOKEN